-Criteria JORC Code Explanation Lucapa Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
-These examples should not be taken as limiting the broad meaning of sampling.
+Criteria JORC Code Explanation Lucapa Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.) These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Bulk sample results are reported.
-The bulk samples were collected from surface excavations using an excavator and trucks.
-For kimberlite samples overburden of Kalahari sand and Calonda Formation were stripped and weathered kimberlite was exposed.
-Sample comprised kimberlitic material only.
-For alluvial samples overburden of Kalahari sand and Calonda Formation sand and silt were stripped and basal Calonda gravel exposed.
-The gravel + some underlying basement material (<30cm) was excavated.
-The sampling is exploratory in nature and generally is seeking to identify diamondiferous lithologies.
-Samples are relatively large (typically >100m3) and by their nature are representative.
+At E46, sampling and assay result from bulk sampling.
+One bulk sample with diamonds recovered is reported.
+The pitting geology was recorded from surface excavations using an excavator and articulated trucks.
+Sandy overburden and recent age sand and gravels were stripped and weathered kimberlite, if present, was exposed.
+For alluvial samples overburden of recent sand and subcropping sand and silt were stripped and basal gravel exposed.
+The gravel and some underlying basement material (<30cm) was excavated.
+The bulk sampling is seeking to identify diamondiferous lithologies.
+Samples are relatively large and by their nature are representative.
+Bulk sampling is processed for diamond recovery.
 Diamonds occur in very low concentrations in most lithologies.
 They also occur as discrete crystal particles and these must be physically separated and recovered to determine grade.
 Individual diamonds are unique and their value depends on factors including size, shape, colour and clarity.
-Large samples (tens to hundreds of tonnes) are required to identify the presence of commercial diamonds.
-Samples in the order of tens of or hundreds of thousands of tonnes are required to establish reliable grade and value for diamond deposits Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+Large samples (tens to many hundreds of tonnes) are required to identify the presence of commercial diamonds.
+Samples in the order of tens of or hundreds of thousands of tonnes are required to establish reliable grade and value for diamond deposits Drilling techniques Drill type (e.g. core, reverse circulation, openhole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc.).
 No drilling is reported in this document.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-No drilling is reported in this document Sample recovered using an excavator and frontend loader.
+No drilling is reported in this document Sample recovered using an excavator and front-end loader.
 Sample area visually inspected and all gravels excavated to basement.
 For kimberlite samples all materials within the sample interval are processed No relationship appears to exist between sample recovery and grade.
 All material within the sampled interval is collected for treatment.
-Logging • Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
-Sample pits are lithologically logged and measured to determine volumes.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Whether logging is qualitative or quantitative in nature.
+Core (or costean, channel, etc.) photography.
+Sample pits are lithologically logged and measured.
 Logging is semi-quantitative with edge thicknesses measured of the entire pit.
 Pits are photographed, but the photography is not systematic.
+All excavated faces of the pits are logged